monterail/guidelines/git.md

 When we decide the `next` branch is to be deployed, we:

+1. Rebase `next` branch onto `master` branch
-1. We make sure everything works as expected on staging and CI
+2. We make sure everything works as expected on staging and CI
-2. We merge `next` branch to `master` branch
+3. We merge `next` branch to `master` branch with `--no-ff` option
-3. We push code to production
+4. We push code to production
+5. We create fresh `next` branch out of `master`

 After deployment all feature branches are rebased to current `next`.